 Retaliation Against Exploitation

-In the Mahabharata, Vidura says: śaṭhe śāṭhyaṃ samācaret, which means that toward the wicked, one must act in the same wicked manner.
+In the Mahabharata, Vidura says śaṭhe śāṭhyaṃ samācaret, which means that toward the wicked, one must act in the same wicked manner.
 People with a conscience, morality, empathy, etc. have a harder time doing this and they prefer being exploited over being wicked.
 But the limit of this tolerance is reached when the good-natured person realizes that it is immoral to be exploited.
 Then he acts out of conscience and morality, rather than inaction due to guilt of the sin incurred by unnecessary violence.
 Hence, it is said: ahiṃsā paramo dharmaḥ dharma hiṃsā tathaiva ca, which means that non-violence is the greatest dharma, but so is violence in the service of dharma.

 India is an example of this problem.
 When Indians were colonized, they accepted it as their bad karma, the result of their previous deeds.
 Even when they protested, they tried to use non-violent means.
 Things reached a point when non-violence wasn’t working, and people tipped toward violence.
 At that juncture, the foreign rulers in India realized that they cannot fight, and left.

 Immorality has a peculiar trajectory.
-It starts at the top in a society and percolates downward to lower sections of society and outward to other societies.
-Then it is retaliated against, the retaliation propagates inward to the lower sections of the society and upward to the higher sections.
-The same is true of each human: Immorality starts with the decline of the moral sense, and it propagates downward into the ego, intellect, thoughts, actions and then outwardly into the society and other societies.
+It starts at the top of society and percolates downward to lower sections of society and outward to other societies.
+Then it is retaliated against, and the retaliation propagates inward to the lower sections of the society and upward to the higher sections.
+The same is true of each human: Immorality starts with the decline of the moral sense, and it propagates downward into the ego, intellect, thoughts, and actions, and then outwardly into the society and other societies.
 Then when it is retaliated, the pain comes inward into the society, body, sensations, thoughts, intellect, ego, and moral sense.
 The pain reforms the morality, which then spreads downward and outward, whereby it is rewarded and the reward then reverts inward and upward, reaffirming the value of virtuous ideology.

 The simple difference between morality and immorality is this—morality creates a self-reinforcing cycle while immorality creates a self-negating cycle.
 The self-reinforcing cycle strengthens the viewpoint, society, and individuals, while the self-negating cycle weakens the viewpoint, society, and individuals.